mwcyber/onePageMD/README.md

 ## Contributing

-If you'd like to contribute to the project, please adhere to these guidelines:
+If you'd like to contribute to the project, please follow to these guidelines:

 1. Fork the repository and create a new branch.
 2. Make your changes and ensure that the code passes linting and testing.